 2. Lacecap hydrangea

 Another variety of the Hydrangea macrophylla, Lacecaps have different flowers, but very similar growing requirements.
 Unlike the beloved Snowball hydrangeas, Lacecaps have flatter-topped flowers that are made up of a disk of smaller flowers, outlined by larger showier ones.
-They’re hardy in zones 6-9, can reach six feet tall (and wide) at maturity, and depending on your soil— may bloom in blue, white, or pink.
+They’re hardy in zones 6-9, and many hydrangeas varietals can reach six feet tall (and wide) at maturity, and depending on your soil— may bloom in blue, white, or pink.

 Much like the snowball hydrangeas, Lacecap hydrangeas prefer regular waterings in well-draining soil.
 Muddy soil that keeps their roots too wet will spell disaster.
 Part-sun locations (with a preference for morning sun) are best.
 Annual fertilization earlier in the season with a balanced 10-10-10 formula will help your lacecap to flourish during the summer, and regular deadheading will encourage blooms all season long.
 Unlike other varieties of hydrangeas, Lacecaps can withstand intense pruning, so if you have one that hasn’t bloomed in several years, consider cutting it back by about ⅓ during the winter season to encourage fresh growth the following year.